The Process of Conducting Criminal Background Checks

 • Explicit Permission: The first step is to obtain clear, written consent from the candidate.
 This is a legal requirement under the Fair Credit Reporting Act (FCRA) and a practice of transparency and respect for the individual’s privacy.

-• Informing the Candidate: It’s important to inform the candidate about the background check, including the type of information that will be searched and how it could potentially impact their employment.
-This information should be presented clearly and separately from other employment documents to ensure it’s not overlooked.
+• Informing the Candidate: It's important to notify the candidate of the background check, including the type of information that will be searched and how it could potentially impact their employment.
+This information should be presented clearly and separately from other employment documents to ensure it's not overlooked.

 • Choosing the Right Tools: HR professionals have various methods for conducting background checks, including in-house searches, public record searches, and third-party background check services.
 Each method has advantages and limitations, and the choice often depends on the resources available and the information required.

-• Accuracy and Completeness: Ensuring the information collected is accurate and complete is crucial.
-This might involve cross-referencing data from different sources or following up on any discrepancies found during the check.
+• Accuracy and Completeness: Ensuring the information collected is both accurate and complete is essential.
+This may include cross-referencing data from various sources or addressing any discrepancies identified during the verification process.

 4. Adhering to Privacy Laws

-• Confidential Handling of Information: All information obtained through the background check must be handled confidentially.
-This includes securely storing the data and restricting access to only those who need it for hiring decisions.
+• Confidential Handling of Information: All information obtained through the background check must be kept confidential.
+This includes securely storing the data and limiting access to only those who need it for hiring decisions.

-• Data Protection Compliance: Compliance with data protection laws is critical, especially when handling sensitive personal information.
-This includes adhering to national laws like the FCRA and understanding additional state-specific privacy regulations.
+• Data Protection Compliance: Adhering to data protection laws is essential, particularly when managing sensitive personal information.
+This involves compliance with national regulations such as the FCRA and awareness of specific state privacy laws.

 5. Reviewing and Decision Making